David Gibson (Australian politician)

-David Francis Gibson (born 13 October 1967) is a former Australian politician who served as the 18th member for Gympie in the Legislative Assembly of Queensland from 2006 to 2015.
+David Francis Gibson (born 13 October 1967) is an Australian former politician who was the 18th member for Gympie in the Legislative Assembly of Queensland from 2006 to 2015.
 In January 2015 Gibson retired from State politics.

 Early life

 Born in Fremantle, Western Australia, as the eldest of two children to deaf parents.
 As a child of deaf adults he took on the role of interpreting for his parents to help them communicate in a hearing world.

 Early career

-Gibson began his military career in 1985 as an Army Reserve Private in the West Australian University Regiment whilst still at high school.
+Gibson began his military career in 1985 as an Army Reserve private in the West Australian University Regiment while still at high school.
 In 1986 he entered the Royal Military College Duntroon and graduated serving as an Army officer for 8½ years before embarking on a career in media marketing and management.
-In 2001 he started working for the APN Newspaper The NewsMail as its Newspaper Sales and Marketing Manager.
+In 2001 he started working for the APN newspaper NewsMail as its newspaper sales and marketing manager.
 In June 2004 he was promoted as to the position of general manager of the APN publication The Gympie Times in Gympie, Queensland.